Here’s a question I got today over email:

 I’m having a hard time figuring out which version I should be using.
 I’m currently running PhotoStructure as a docker container.
 I am using the “beta” tag in the docker compose file.
 Is that correct?

-We try to minimize these defects by refining each release via a release “pipeline” that has 3 phases:
+We try to shield these defects from most of our users by refining each release via a release “pipeline” that has 3 phases:

 alpha build should be considered extremely experimental, and may not even launch on all platforms.

-Announcements with installation instructions and release notes are made to this forum.
+Announcements with installation instructions and release notes are made to this forum and to discord.

 Although PhotoStructure has a robust set of over 5,000 tests that automatically run on all supported platforms, these tests don’t (and can’t!) cover everything.
-Manual testing in a bunch of different environments is critical to help discover defects.
+Manual testing in a bunch of different environments and system configurations is critical to help discover defects.

-Once an alpha build seems to work for several users on different platforms, we progress to beta builds.
+alpha build seems to work for our test machines and several users on different platforms, we progress to

 beta builds are released, they are also tagged with